LevRachinskiy/vostola-next/README.md

 # Vostola Next.js App

-This project wraps your existing static site in a modern **Next.js** setup so you can start iterating fast.
+This project the xisting static site in a modern **Next.js** setup so that you can start iterating fast.

 ## Quick Start